gardener/dependency-watchdog/docs/concepts/prober.md

 > NOTE: If you are not familiar with what gardener components like seed, shoot then please see the [appendix](#appendix) for links.

 Prober periodically probes Kube ApiServer via two separate probes:
-1. Internal Probe: Local cluster DNS name which resolves to the ClusterIP of the Kube Apiserver
+1. API Server Probe: Local cluster DNS name which resolves to the ClusterIP of the Kube Apiserver
-2. External Probe: DNS name via which the kubelet running in each node in the data plane (a.k.a shoot in gardener terminology) communicates to the Kube Apiserver running in its control plane (a.k.a seed in gardener terminology)
+2. Lease Probe: Checks for number of expired leases to be within the specified threshold.
+The threshold defines the limit after which DWD can say that the kubelets are not able to reach the API server.

 ## Behind the scene

 For all active shoot clusters (which have not been hibernated or deleted or moved to another seed via control-plane-migration), prober will schedule a probe to run periodically.
 During each run of a probe it will do the following:
 1. Checks if the Kube ApiServer is reachable via local cluster DNS.
 This should always succeed and will fail only when the Kube ApiServer has gone down.
 If the Kube ApiServer is down then there can be no further damage to the existing shoot cluster (barring new requests to the Kube Api Server).
-2. Only if the probe is able to reach the Kube ApiServer via local cluster DNS, will it attempt to reach the Kube ApiServer via internal DNS route.
-This is the same DNS used by the kubelet.
-This is not an exact replication of how the kubelet would reach its Kube ApiServer but it is close enough.
-The result of the attempt to reach the Kube ApiServer is recorded in the probe status.
+2. Only if the probe is able to reach the Kube ApiServer via local cluster DNS, will it attempt to check the number of expired node leases in the shoot.
+The node lease renewal is done by the Kubelet, and so we can say that the lease probe is checking if the kubelet is able to reach the API server.
+If the number of expired node leases reaches the threshold, then the probe fails.
-3. If a probe fails to successfully reach the Kube ApiServer via interal DNS route `failureThreshold` times consecutively then it transitions the probe to `Failed` state.
-4. If and when a probe status transitions to `Failed` then it will initiate a scale-down operation for dependent resources as defined in the prober configuration.
+3. If and when a lease probe fails, then it will initiate a scale-down operation for dependent resources as defined in the prober configuration.
-5. In subsequent runs it will keep checking if it is able to reach the Kube ApiServer via internal DNS route.
-If it is able to successfully reach it `successThreshold` times consecutively as defined in the prober configuration, then it will start the scale-up operation for dependent resources as defined in the configuration.
+4. In subsequent runs it will keep performing the lease probe.
+If it is successful, then it will start the scale-up operation for dependent resources as defined in the configuration.

 ### Prober lifecycle